Celebrities who have made investments in the Dominican Republic

 The Dominican government has not released details about the cost of the investment or the size of the studies.

-The Venezuelan television presenter Daniel sarcos has transferred its main investments to the Dominican Republic, although it resides in Florida it is in the country where it has its two television programs Spanish is spoken here and The war of the sexes.
+The Venezuelan television presenter Daniel Sarcos has transferred his main investments to the Dominican Republic, although he resides in Florida, it is in the country where he has his two television programs Here is Spanish spoken and The war of the sexes.

-His former program partner and compatriot Viviana Gibelli, Who in 2015 planned to settle in the Dominican Republic, where she planned to create television projects, finally gave up, but that did not stop her from investing in this nation.
+Her former program partner and compatriot Viviana Gibelli, who in 2015 planned to settle in the Dominican Republic, where she planned to create television projects, finally gave up, but that did not stop her from investing in this nation.
 He set up a beauty salon in Santo Domingo.
-Like them, other famous Venezuelans like La Beba Rojas or Leonardo Villalobos, They not only work in television spaces as figures but also have investments in houses.
+Like them, other famous Venezuelans such as La Beba Rojas or Leonardo Villalobos, not only work in television spaces as figures but also have investments in houses.

 Actors interested in investing in the DR